Here are seven museums that helped shape the Saratoga region’s considerable contributions to New York and the United States

 Irish American Heritage Museum

-As a way to remember their culture, and harbor the stories and traditions of Ireland, and to remind others of their heritage, this nonprofit promotes the importance of Irish Americans who live with customs and stories of times back in Ireland from parents and other family members.
+As a way to remember their culture, harbor the stories and traditions of Ireland, and to remind others of their heritage, this nonprofit promotes the importance of Irish Americans who live with customs and stories of times back in Ireland from parents and other family members.

 One of the events that is sure to bring the whole family together, and even get your friends excited, is the Irish Sweater Run, which is held every March.
-Each race, the 5k and 10k, are races that help raise money and support the Irish American Heritage Museum.
+Each race, the 5k and 10k, help raise money and support the Irish American Heritage Museum.
 Fun prizes are provided to all winners of the race. irish-us.org

 Burden Iron Works Museum